mvdveer/VZBot330AWD/README.md

 The original plan was to use the 5160pro TMC steppers but I could not get these to work with the BTT Octopus Pro board, beacon probe and sht36CanBus Board.

+11 March 2024 - Installed Klippain.
+Original files are in branch Pre-Klippain

 ![IMG_5303](https://github.com/mvdveer/VZBot330AWD/assets/19568018/596192f3-5323-436a-9ce8-969eed8f6643)